-The management of the Valley Sanitary District (District) presents the District's financial statements with a narrative overview and analysis of the financial activities for the fiscal years ended June 30, 2019 and 2018.
-We encourage readers to consider the information presented here in conjunction with the audited financial statements which follow this section.
+The management of the Valley Sanitary District (District) presents the District's financial statements with a narrative overview and analysis of the financial activities for the fiscal years ended June 30, 2020 and 2019.
+Readers are encouraged to consider the information presented here in conjunction with the audited financial statements which follow this section.